 According to Common Spiders of North America, there are 68 unique families of spiders in North America, each with its own set of species.
 Most of these tend to live in wooded areas and rarely enter homes.
 There are, however, several fairly innocuous species that tend to live in houses.

 As noted above, cobwebs are usually the work of Comb-Footed spiders such, as the Triangulate spider (also called Triangulate Household Spider).
 This Family includes the Black Widow spider.
 According to the University of Nebraska, these spiders probably came to North America with the first European settlers.
-Aside from their webs, which may be occasionally annoying, triangulate spiders are completely harmless.
-The best way to control these pests is to keep other populations of insects down.
+Aside from their webs, which may be occasionally annoying, triangulate spiders are normally harmless.
+The best way to control these pests is to keep population of insects down.
 Regular cleaning and vacuuming are usually enough to prevent large numbers of triangulating spiders in the home.

 There are several types of Orb-Weaving spiders found in North America, including the Marbled orb-weaver, the Fierce orb-weaver and the Cross orb-weaver.
-Their size is between 1/10 to a full inch in length.
+Their size is between 1/10 (2.5 to 25 mm) to a full inch in length.
 Some are pale white while others are yellow and others are furry and brown.
 Orb-weavers are generally shy, though they may bite if handled.
 Pennsylvania state university reported that a bite from an orb-weaver isn't dangerous, but similar to that of a wasp sting.

 You probably already know that most people are repulsed by the simple sight of cockroaches.
 If you are personally dealing with a cockroach infestation, the feelings of disgust are probably even more intense.
 Unfortunately, the cold winter weather tends to be one of the reasons this pest ends up in your home in the first place, according to Any Pest.
 While you may know that you don't want to share your home with cockroaches this winter, there are a number of interesting facts about this pest that you've probably never heard.